WhoeverWhenever/angular-challenge/README.md

 ## Setup

-To run this application you need to install json-server using `npm i json-server`.
+To run this application you need to install json-server using `npm i json-server` (or run `npm install if you cloned this project`).

 ## How to run